 The Graves of the Booth Hall babies with their individual memorials and flowers provided entirely from crowd-funding donations, which were organised by Pinac and volunteers.i

-Visitors to the QMMH Cemetery
+Visitors from the Western Front Association visiting the QMMH Cemetery

 September 2021 -change of name

 An increasing number of members and contacts have a primary interest in the Brockhall Cemetery, details, photos and records of which, are already available on the website, We are currently involved in substantial research into the Brockhall Cemetery and the deceased who are buried there.
 Following a discussion at Committee and consultation with members, it was agreed that the Friends should in future be known as the Friends of Calderstones and Brockhall Hospital Cemeteries.

 October 2021 - The Right of Way

 In checking through old records, it was discovered that when the original Cemetery was sub-divided and a section which became the QMMH Cemetery was sold off to the Department for War in 1916, a right of way was created between Mitton Road and the QMMH Cemetery.
 However, for reasons which are not understood, the Right of Way had not been registered with the Lancashire Council, and perhaps led to owners to believe that they could block of and restrict access to the Cemetery.
 With the support of the NFCF and Nigel Evans MP, the Friends have followed the necessary procedures and completed an application for the Right of Way to be formally registered by Lancashire County Council, and we currently await a decision from the Council, Copies of the evidence submitted, can be found in the Sale Pack section